TinosNitso/VanityTXID-Plugin/README.md

 Windows users can update their SLP Edition to the pre-release 3.6.7-dev6.
 It has a bug-fix which makes VanityTXID work faster.
 It's also easier to code for.

 The screenshot for v1.3.1 involved nonce '0300000001258380', where '03' corresponds to the 4th thread.
 It took 4 minutes, and it's the first time I've ever created a child NFT, so I don't keep adding more tokens to the network.
 I accidentally applied the sigscript message twice.
-If users want two inputs but only one message, the trick is to sign with a blank message first, and then copy that back in for mining + adding message (only applied to the first input).
+If users want two inputs but only one message, the trick is to sign with a blank message first, and then copy that back in for mining + adding message (only applies to exactly one input).

 v1.3.1 SHA256 Checksum: 54aececd03fc9ee202267e4a0f2bb355429c688f3f8dccc4b7c4b2222c8a7ec7